60 years „Made in Germany"

 Introduction of the first CHAMP 70e

-First electric CHAMP 70W with lithium battery exhibited at the InterAirport show in Munich in 2009.
+The first electric CHAMP 70W with lithium battery was exhibited at the ”inter airport europe” show in Munich.
 Since then, the electric version of the CHAMP 70 has successfully established itself as a “zero emission” machine.
 The electric 7t loader is operating daily in countries as various as Sweden, Qatar, Spain and Germany.

 New aircraft tractors to handle mid-size and small aircraft

-TREPEL continues its offensive in the aircraft tractor market.
-Fostered by the success of the CHALLENGER 700, TREPEL launches two new aircraft tractors designed to handle mid-size and small aircraft: the CHALLENGER 430 and CHALLENGER 160.
+TREPEL continued its offensive in the aircraft tractor market.
+Fostered by the success of the CHALLENGER 700, TREPEL launched two new aircraft tractors designed to handle mid-size and small aircraft, the CHALLENGER 430 and CHALLENGER 160.

 100th CHAMP 350 sold

-The 100th CHAMP 350 sold to Sheremetyevo Airport.
-The handover of the 100th 35 ton loader to Sheremetyevo Airport is celebrated in our factory in Tauberbischofsheim.
-The CHAMP 350, first introduced in 2007 at the InterAirport, is one of the most powerful main deck loaders in the world and is characterized by its lifting capacity of 35 tons on both platforms, the ideal device for the handling of heavy loads.
+The 100th CHAMP 350 was sold to Sheremetyevo Airport.
+The handover of the 100th 35 ton loader to Sheremetyevo Airport was celebrated in our factory in Tauberbischofsheim.
+The CHAMP 350, first introduced in 2007 at the ”inter airport europe” show in Munich, is one of the most powerful main deck loaders in the world and characterized by its lifting capacity of 35 tons on both platforms, the ideal device for the handling of heavy loads.

 500th CHAMP 140 sold

-The 500th CHAMP 140 sold to Portground Leipzig.
-The handover of the 500th 14 ton loader to Portground is celebrated in our factory in Tauberbischofsheim.
+The 500th CHAMP 140 was sold to Portground Leipzig.
+The handover of the 500th 14 ton loader to Portground was celebrated in our factory in Tauberbischofsheim.
 The CHAMP 140 is the workhorse amongst the main deck loaders and has been delivered to more than 100 countries.

 Acquisition of towbarless technology

 Acquisition of the towbarless technology from GHH in June 2016.
-Launch of the first towbarless aircraft tractor is planned for 2019.
-In the near future, Trepel will be in a position to offer its customers the whole range of aircraft tractors, the conventional as well as towbarless.
-All kinds of aircraft moving, from pushback to high speed maintenance towing, can be performed by a Trepel tractor.
+The launch of the first towbarless aircraft tractor is planned for 2019.
+In the near future, Trepel will be in a position to offer its customers the whole range of aircraft tractors, conventional as well as towbarless.
+All kinds of aircraft moving, from pushback to high speed maintenance towing, can be performed by a TREPEL tractor.

-Customers as well as suppliers are now welcomed in newly designed meeting rooms in our Visitor Centre.
-The Visitor Centre with its state-of-the-art presentation devices is the perfect location to conduct training courses for customers as well as for in-house workshops.
-A bistro area provides our guests with a casual atmosphere that easens communication and relationships.
-In the near future customers will be able to carry out their pre-delivery inspections on their ordered equipment directly in front of the Visitor Centre.
+Customers as well as suppliers are now welcomed in newly designed meeting rooms in our Visitor Center.
+The Visitor Center with its state-of-the-art presentation devices is the perfect location to conduct training courses for customers as well as for in-house workshops.
+A bistro area provides our guests with a casual atmosphere that facilitates communication and relationships.
+In the near future, customers will be able to carry out their pre-delivery inspections on their ordered equipment directly in front of the Visitor Center.

 CHARGER 380 - the latest innovation in towbarless aircraft tractor technology

-TREPEL's first towbarless aircraft tractor, the CHARGER 380, premiered at the InterAirport show in Munich.
+TREPEL's first towbarless aircraft tractor, the CHARGER 380, premiered at the ”inter airport europe” show in Munich.
 It is the most powerful and capable in its class, covering aircraft types up to A340-600 and B777.
 With oversteer protection and hydro-pneumatic suspension it combines state-of-the-art technology with superior comfort.

 TREPEL goes electric

-TREPEL's most popular conventional pushback tractor models, the Challenger 150 and 280, were presented as electric versions at the InterAirport show in Munich.
+TREPEL's most popular conventional pushback tractor models, the CHALLENGER 150 and 280, were presented as electric versions at the ”inter airport europe” show in Munich.
 They have the same aircraft range as their equivalent diesel versions.

-TREPEL's reconceptualized electric powered Champ 70We NEO was presented at the InterAirport show in Munich.
+TREPEL's reconceptualized electric-powered CHAMP 70We NEO was presented at the ”inter airport europe” show in Munich.
 Its innovative tripartite power system allows longer use of battery power and energy can be recuperated when lowering the main platform.

 200th CHAMP 350 sold